s-k-z/seventy-hccs/README.md

 This script requires a large swath of Mr. Store items and permed skills which are too exhaustive to list here.
 Two clans are relied upon due to my lack of a private clan with a complete set of fully unlocked clan VIP items, unused fax machine and prepped Slimetube.

-Currently it is untested and without expectations that it will work as intended.

 ## To Install

 Run this command in the graphical CLI: